NLNZDigitalPreservation/find_urls_in_cdx_index/README.md

 # Find URLs in a CDX index

 Takes a spreadsheet of URLs and checks if each unique URL exists in a CDX index.
-Outputs a new spreadsheet of the URLs that do exist in the the CDX index along with their three latest occurrences.
+Outputs a new spreadsheet of the URLs that do exist in the CDX index along with their three latest occurrences.

 Currently assumes URLs will be in column E of the input spreadsheet.